Rewzilla/c-debugging-tips/howto/scan-build.md

     26:
     ```

 This clearly lays out what the problem is and how it might occur.
 We can now take whatever steps are necessary to resolve the issue.
-Following this bug, we could similarlly analyze and patch the other three, ensuring our program will never fail under those specific conditions.
+Following this bug, we could similarly analyze and patch the other three, ensuring our program will never fail under those specific conditions.
 In total, scan-build was able to identify four unique bugs.
 Note that although two are caused by the same line of code, all four are unique in how they can be triggered and what effect they will have!

  1. A dereference of undefined pointer, in `example.c` on line `25`.
  2. A double free, in `example.c` on line `29`.